'Pink Star' diamond sells for world record $83 million in Geneva

 It was first sold in 2007 and the seller wished to remain anonymous, said a Sotheby's spokeswoman.

-Signature pieces by top-end European jewellers including Cartier, Bulgari and Van Cleef & Arpels fetched steep prices at Sotheby's, especially from the Art Deco period of the 1930s.
+Signature pieces by top-end European jewelers including Cartier, Bulgari and Van Cleef & Arpels fetched steep prices at Sotheby's, especially from the Art Deco period of the 1930s.

 The second highest price at the auction, 9.68 million Swiss francs, was fetched by a 1971 Van Cleef & Arpels brooch of a phoenix, set with diamonds, emeralds and a large cabochon sapphire with a detachable yellow briolette diamond hanging from the bird's beak.

-The brooch previously belonged to the late Polish opera star and jewellery collector Ganna Walska.
+The brooch previously belonged to the late Polish opera star and jewelry collector Ganna Walska.

 Bidding on the night's third priciest lot, a pair of diamond earrings, described by Bennett as a "perfect match," opened at 5 million francs and was bought for 8.45 million francs by a telephone bidder.
 The stones weighed 23.77 and 23.78 carats.